albanpuech/risky-biscuits-project/README.md

 </p>
 </p> -->

-On the second figure, the average scores stay rather constant across climates.
+Looking at the climate precipitation, the average scores stay rather constant across climates.
 The overall score is larger in the dry climates, while the taste, palate, aroma and appearance are larger in climate zones that don't have dry seasons.